 Halloween Makes It More Than Spooky on the Road

-Halloween is coming soon, and children will be out in their neighborhoods to enjoy treats, fun, and games.
-Motorists and pedestrians can take steps to make this year’s Halloween a safe one!
+Halloween means children getting outdoors to enjoy treats, fun, and games.
 Although Halloween comes before the change back to standard time this year, the days are getting shorter, and the nights are getting longer.
 With shorter days comes more night driving.
-Because nighttime driving is more dangerous, it requires extra attention from motorists as well as pedestrians.
-Sadly, Halloween also increases the number of drunk drivers on the road at night.
-The National Highway Traffic Safety Administration reports that 42 percent of those killed in traffic crashes on Halloween night from 2013 to 2017 died in crashes involving a drunk driver.
+Because nighttime driving is more dangerous, it requires extra attention from motorists, as well as pedestrians and bicyclists.

-Texas A&M AgriLife Extension – Bosque County reminds motorists, parents and children of the following safety tips to keep in mind during Halloween and all year long.
+That’s why Texas A&M AgriLife Extension Service agent Kate Whitney of Bosque County reminds motorists, parents and children of the following safety tips to keep in mind during Halloween and all year long.

 Tips for Motorists

-- Slowdown in areas where pedestrians are likely to be or where sight distances are limited.
-Keep your windshield clean.
+- Slow down.
 Watch for children walking on roads, medians, and curbs.
-Enter and exit driveways carefully
+Enter and exit driveways carefully.

 - Be especially alert for children darting out from between parked vehicles and from behind bushes and shrubs.
-They’re excited – and they may not be paying attention.
+They’re excited – and they are not paying attention.

 - Never drink and drive – tonight or any night.
 If you are partying, designate a driver.